 What does all this mean?
 First, I can’t blame you for wanting that piece of the pie.
 Etsy is an undisputed leader when it comes to the handmade and craft marketplace.
+However, if you want to sell digital products, Etsy is also a good place to be (some people even sell feet pics!)
 Second, handmade types of products are inherently unique, and therefore you can bet your bottom dollar that there’s a market for your craft.

 One thing that has to be crystal clear is this: Etsy is exclusively for handmade and craft creators, and those selling vintage products.
 So, if you aren’t one of the two, then Etsy may not be for you.
 You can also consider selling your handmade products on Amazon